geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/usability-2025.md

 * Predictive Analytics: Can't predict optimal planting times or varieties
 * Comparative Analysis: Limited ability to compare performance across similar gardens
 * Export Capabilities: Data lock-in with no export options mentioned

+## Discussion

+Our team is too small and time is too tight to implement all of these improvements and enhancements for 2026.
+And given that a critique of the app is "cognitive overhead" from the existing 30+ features, adding more features indiscriminately might decrease the usability further.

+The strategic planning challenge is to carefully pick which of these recommendations (if any) to pursue for 2026.